AutiPrathamesh5288/HTML_CSS_JS-Task2/README.md

 # Basic Login Form using HTML, CSS, JavaScript

-If  want to visit on demo website then click below https://workonloginform.netlify.app/
+If  want to visit then click below https://workonloginform.netlify.app/
 <br>
 ### preview